Why the Csgolotto Scandal Is Disgusting!

-You're definitey going to be in one of those American Greed episodes.
+You're definitely going to be in one of those American Greed episodes.

 The Court Case Was Dismissed, But Gamers Should Learn A Lesson!

-GamerSutra reported that the lawsuit was dismissed on October 5, 2016, but I hope that gamers will learn that wasting money online to win skins is stupid, especially when itwas riged against them..
-Maybe they'll be a little more skeptical of YouTubers that promote thier online site, just so they can earn money. not exchanged.
+GamerSutra reported that the lawsuit was dismissed on October 5, 2016, but I hope that gamers will learn that wasting money online to win skins is stupid, especially when it was rigged against them.
+Maybe they'll be a little more skeptical of YouTubers that promote their online site, just so they can earn money. not exchanged.
 Those items cost real money, and people shouldn't spend money on something just to risk it on betting on an online site.

 The FTC Settled with TmarTN and ProSyndicate, But You Should Always be Wary of YouTubers trying to Sell You Things!